FedEx Express Flight 80: Cause

 The Japan Transport Safety Board (JTSB) dispatched six investigators to the airport.
 The United States' National Transportation Safety Board (NTSB) sent a team to Japan to assist with the investigation.
-The crash was FedEx's second fatal accident involving a jet aircraft, following the loss of a FedEx owned B747-249F that crashed February 18, 1989, near Kuala Lumpur, while still painted in the Flying Tigers livery after the acquisition of the Flying Tigers Line by FedEx in December 1988.
+The crash was FedEx's second fatal accident involving a jet aircraft, following the loss of a FedEx owned B747-249F that crashed February 18, 1989, near Kuala Lumpur, while still painted in the Flying Tigers livery after the acquisition of the Flying Tiger Line by FedEx Express in December 1988.
 This was the first fatal accident at Narita Airport.

 The accident was attributed by the JTSB to a series of "porpoising oscillations" that developed during touchdown, following a high sink rate during the final approach.
 The first officer executed a late flare, in which sink rate was not suppressed until the plane was nearly on the runway, but which also would minimize "float" that might carry the plane further down the runway and reduce its safe stopping distance, or carry it off the centerline in the existing crosswinds.
 This high touchdown sink rate, coupled with large nose-up inputs, caused the first bounce.
 A large nose-down input was applied, causing a touchdown on the nose gear.
 This deviates from approved procedures for the MD-11 during a bounce, which specifies the pilot is to hold a pitch angle of 7.5 deg and use thrust to adjust the descent rate.
 The plane bounced off this second touchdown, pitching upward.
 The large control inputs by the first officer resulted in a hard touchdown on the main landing gear.
 This final touchdown was hard enough (1200 ft/min) to cause the left wing to fail as the left main landing gear transferred force up into the wing, exceeding its design limit.
 The JTSB report suggested the fire might have been averted if the landing gear fuse pin had failed as designed, but that much of the touchdown force was horizontal to the pin rather than vertical, keeping it intact.
 The report also cited the crew's use of autothrottle during landing despite gusty wind conditions.